 For example, you could be in hospital and staff might not be able to find the copy you provided.
-A medical person who does not know you might need to see the original.
+A health care provider who does not know you might need to see the original.
 Keep a list of people who have copies of your personal directive with the original.
 Some people like to put their delegate’s contact information in the document.

-Update your personal directive when you make important life changes, like a common law relationship, marriage, remarriage, or divorce.
-Update it if your delegate or back-up dies or becomes unable to consent.
+You should look at your personal directive from time to time.
+Update your personal directive when you make important life changes, like a common law relationship, marriage, remarriage, separation or divorce.

 Medical treatments change regularly as research improves them.
 You might want to mention new treatment methods and technology.
 If you have a specific illness or condition, review your directive more frequently to make sure you keep up to date on treatments.

 Organizations that deal with diseases (like cancer, AIDS, or Alzheimer’s disease) have good information about new treatments and care.
 They can also give you support and help you and your family cope with the illness.

-How can I end a personal directive?
+How can I cancel a personal directive?

-You can revoke, or end, your personal directive at any time, as long as you have capacity.
+You can revoke, or cancel, your personal directive at any time, as long as you have capacity.
 You can declare your intention to cancel your personal directive in writing, and have it signed and witnessed.
 You can also destroy all copies of the old directive and write a new directive if you want to.

 Will my personal directive be valid outside Nova Scotia?

-The are legal requirements for directives to be valid in Nova Scotia.
+There are legal requirements for directives to be valid in Nova Scotia.
 The law about directives is not the same outside the province.
 If you are outside Nova Scotia and you cannot consent, your directive might not be followed.
 It would have to meet the requirements in the province or country you are visiting.

 Before travelling, review your directive and get advice from your lawyer.
 That will help to make sure that your directive will be followed if you cannot consent to treatment while travelling.
 If you plan to live outside Nova Scotia for some time, you may want to write another directive that will be valid where you are living.